ExpressGateway/express-gateway.io/docs/policies/proxy.md

   - the name of the service endpoint to forward to
   - the path of the API endpoint is appended to the path of the serviceEndpoint host and path automatically
   - example: API endpoint - "http://api.foobar.com/api" proxied to a service endpoint defined as "http://internal.api.lan:8080/" will have "/api" appended to it to become "http://internal/api/lan:8080/api"
+* `changeOrigin`:
+  - Changes the origin of the host header to the target URL, defaults to `false`.
+* `strategy`:
+  - Assigns a load-balancing strategy for `serviceEndpoint` declarations that have more than one URL, defaults to `round-robin`.

 Note: more complex proxy rules will be introduced to do wilcard based matching similar to Express routing rules